 Getting everyone together for Friendsgiving is a lot of fun, but it’s not always easy—people have kids and extended families they have to eat Thanksgiving dinner with, besides which, you may not want to take on an entire turkey.
-Brunch may be the perfect answer, then!
+Thanksgiving brunch may be the perfect answer, then!

 It’s more casual, it happens earlier in the day (which is handy when everyone has so much going on, and might have family meals to get to in the evening), and it’s just more fun!
 Plus, you don’t have to deal with a big bird and a dozen sides jostling for space in your oven—but you can still indulge in the season’s coziest flavors (and in booze, of course, if you want).